shijiesheng/cadence-java-client/CONTRIBUTING.md

 STICKY_OFF=true USE_DOCKER_SERVICE=true ./gradlew test
 ```

-Also, if there is any Buildkite test failure that you cannot reproduce locally,
+Also, if there is any Github Actions test failure that you cannot reproduce locally,
-follow [buildkite docker-compose](./docker/buildkite/README.md) instructions to run the tests.
+follow [github action docker-compose](./docker/github_actions/README.md) instructions to run the tests.